How We Launched a Website for the Worst Client Ever… Us

 QA (Quality Assurance) is Step #4 in our 5-Step Proven Process.
 Usually, we spend at least two weeks doing internal QA and making all the fixes we find on our development server.
 We test and test again before we send a final link out to our clients.
 By the time our clients receive a pre-launch tested site, the only fixes that should be found are content-related and up to the client’s discretion.
 We make time for that and plan that into our process.

-On our own project, we never set up a projected project timeline (epic fail), but we were hoping to soft-launch our site by July.
+We never set up a projected project timeline (epic fail) on our own project, but we were hoping to soft-launch our site by July.

 That never happened.

-It was the last week of August, and we still had not launched the site, with the event to happen on the following Monday.
+It was the last week of August, and we still had not seen the website launch, with the event to happen on the following Monday.

-Luckily since the project was taking so long, we had gone through several steps of QA already and we were confident enough to launch the site first thing on Monday morning.
+Luckily, since the project took so long, we had gone through several steps of QA already, and we were confident that the website launch could happen first thing on Monday morning.

-We would never do this for a client, but it was something we had control over and decided to do it for ourselves.
+We would never do this for a client, but we had control over it, and we decided to do it for ourselves.
 If anything bad was to happen, we had the team ready to make the necessary fixes.